sauravraghuvanshi/azure-docs-powershell/Az/Az.Sql/Az.Sql.md

 Gets the status of database operations.

 ### [Get-AzSqlDatabaseAdvancedThreatProtectionSetting](Get-AzSqlDatabaseAdvancedThreatProtectionSetting.md)
-Gets the Advanced Threat Protection settings for a database.
+Gets the advanced threat protection settings for a database.

 ### [Get-AzSqlDatabaseAdvisor](Get-AzSqlDatabaseAdvisor.md)
 Gets one or more Advisors for an Azure SQL Database.